EFFTRAN/EFFTRAN.github.io/README.md

-# EFFTRAN

 ## Efficiency transfer and true coincidence summing corrections for gamma-ray spectrometry

-The code is written in Fortran 77 and runs on the Windows platform through a GUI written in Visual Basic.
-EFFTRAN is available free of charge.
-To get a copy, please write to tim.vidmar@sckcen.be.
+**EFFTRAN** is written in Fortran 77 and runs on the Windows platform through a GUI written in Visual Basic.
+It is available free of charge.
+To get your copy, please write to tim.vidmar@sckcen.be.

 The user is expected to be familiar with the efficiency transfer method in gamma-ray spectrometry and the application of true coincidence summing corrections.